Frequently Asked Questions

 You can borrow 10 volumes for 13 weeks.

 The reader gets his password in person while his library card is being issued.
 It is recommended that every reader should change the password to a secret one, known only to himself, as a secret password.
-You can change the password in your acount.
+You can change the password in your User account -> Change personal details -> Password.

-You should log into the catalogue typing your library card number (the number is placed next to the photo above the bar code) as well as the password, and then select Konto.
+You should log into the catalogue typing your library account ID (the number is placed next to the photo above the bar code) as well as the password, and then select the link to the right of Logged in as:

-You should come personally to the library for new password or use option Forgot your password?
+You should come personally to the library (Lending Room) for new password or use option Forgot your password?

 No. The computer catalogue includes about 80% of the total book collection.
 The remaining part (mainly the publications before 1993) is registered in the card catalogue, and only have you checked it, you can definitely state that the given book is not in the library collection.